kamperh/stellenbosch_ee_report_template/readme.md

 - Commenting out the `% Headings` section in the root LaTeX file and uncommenting the subsequent code block for the alternative headings.
-- (Un)commenting the desired line for formatting the title in the `title_page.tex` file.
+- (Un)commenting the appropriate line for formatting the title in the `title_page.tex` file.